 “[She] had slipped in going into the basement, and the strain on the neck of her dress had strangled her.”

-One case from 1865 touted as “horrid” involved a 12-year-old boy who killed his stepfather.
+One case involving a death from the Victorian Era comes from 1865 and was touted as “horrid” because it involved a 12-year-old boy who killed his stepfather.
 The stepfather was a butcher named Abraham Long and the boy was Thomas Anstey, who worked with his stepfather at Green Street on the corner of Hope Chapel Hill in Clifton.

 One evening around 11pm Anstey was hanging some meat in the shop, when Long told him he was not doing it properly.
 Anstey took no notice and continued hanging the meat, to which Long said he would chastise the 12-year-old, if he did not do it right.
 When Long attempted to put his threat into execution, the boy grabbed a poker and Long was forced to defend himself with a pair of tongs.